Understanding the Social and Emotional Development of your Child

-- The environment and behavior in school very different from that at home.
-They have to learn to behave at school and fit in to the system.
-This can be confusing and tiring for a child and can make your five year old cranky, bossy or teary.
+- The environment and behaviour in school is very different from that at home.
+They have to learn to behave at school and fit into the system.
+This can be confusing and tiring for a child and can make your five years old cranky, bossy or teary.

-- As 5 year olds are more independent and in control of their behavior they argue less and have fewer tantrums.
-You can reason with your 5 year old.
+- As 5-year-olds are more independent and in control of their behaviour they argue less and have fewer tantrums.
+You can reason with your 5-year-old.

 - They like to play with peers, but may cheat, or get upset or not want to play.
 Hence they may need adult supervision and help to keep their play positive.
 They may not follow rules in a game and may not act fair, but whether they win or lose they play together rather than playing by themselves.

 - They are increasingly affected by the outside world at school and friends.
-They want to be liked by their peer group ad it is important for their self esteem.
-Help your child to act in manner that will help them to be accepted by their peer group like what to wear, what to take for lunch.
+They want to be liked by their peer group ad it is important for their self-esteem.
+Help your child to act in a manner that will help them to be accepted by their peer group like what to wear, what to take for lunch.

 - They often prefer to play with children of their sex-- boys play with boys, and girls with girls, but may play with stereotype members of the opposite sex.
 This shows that both sexes can do lots of diverse things and not just the "boy" or the "girl" things.

-- A 6-7 year old likes to play with peers and share activities, has some understanding of rules but may cheat, or may get upset or not want to play.
+- 6-7-year-old likes to play with peers and share activities, has some understanding of rules but may cheat, or may get upset or not want to play.
 Hence they may need adult supervision and help to keep their play positive.
-By 8-9 years they have better understanding and prefer team games.
+By 8-9 years they have a better understanding and prefer team games.

 - They are learning to be more responsible and become more careful of their things (at about 9 years).
 At this age some children may tell lies or steal as their understanding of right and wrong is not fully developed.

-- The beginning and changes of puberty makes the world a more complex place for the child.
+- The beginning and changes of puberty make the world a more complex place for the child.